SkBlaz/Pybed/README.md

-# Pybed
+## Pybed

-Python time series embedding
+> Set of functions to embed a Pandas time series in python!